NGC 2403

-NGC 2403 (also known as Caldwell 7) is an intermediate spiral galaxy in the constellation Camelopardalis.
-It is an outlying member of the M81 Group, and is approximately 8 million light-years distant.
+NGC 2403 is an intermediate spiral galaxy in the constellation Camelopardalis.
+Alternatively, it is known as Caldwell 7.
+It is an outlying member of the M81 Group of galaxies, and is approximately 9.7 million light-years distant.

 Observation history

 The galaxy was discovered by German-British astronomer William Herschel on 1 November 1788.
 Edwin Hubble detected Cepheid variables in NGC 2403 using the Hale Telescope, making it the first galaxy beyond the Local Group within which a Cepheid was discovered.
 By 1963, 59 variables had been found in NGC 2403, of which 17 were eventually confirmed as Cepheids, with periods between 20 and 87 days.
 As late as 1950 Hubble was using a distance of just under 2 million light years for the galaxy's distance, but by 1968 the analysis of the Cepheids increased this by almost a factor of five, to within 0.2 magnitudes of the current value.